Katy Branch Library

 During the 1950s, the Katy Elementary School (seen here) did not have its own library.
 Teachers took their classes on a weekly walk to the Katy Library to check out books.

-In 1953, with proceeds from citizens of the area and the old building's sale, a new building was constructed to house both the Katy Library and the Katy Volunteer Fire Department.
+In 1953, with funds raised by area residents and the sale of the old building, a new building was constructed to house both the Katy Library and the Katy Volunteer Fire Department.

 The new joint-use building was located on the south end of the city square, and the community celebrated with an open house on October 24, 1953.
 The new library was open 12 hours a week and held approximately 2,000 books.